byuccl/ddr_rowhammer/experiments.md

 **Part 1**

-**TODO** Add board numbers (all six)
+**TODO** Add board numbers (all six) --> Added

 At first we ran the BIST on all of the boards: nexys4dr irradiated and non-irradiated, nexys video irradiated and non-irradiated, and antmicro datacenter irradiated and non-irradiated.
 These were all run with a limit to the number of errors displayed (first we did 1,000, and then switched to 10,000 errors).
 Each test wrote and checked both data types (0's and 1's) for every bit.
 We have the graphs from our presentation from these logs which show the comparison of the error count with the nexys4ddr and antmicro datacenter board from these.
 Most of these have graphs showing the wait-time (time between writing data and checking it) and total errors, as at the time we changed the wait-time many times for comparison.
 The logs are stored in the following places:

-* Non-irradiated Nexys4DDR: Data from refresh rates 7.8 us doubled till 1.00 ms, limit displaying 1000 errors (looks like it wasn't exceeded for these refresh rates) at many wait times, then data from refresh rates 2.00 ms doubled till 8 seconds, limit 10,000 errors at many wait times, then data from refresh rates 16 sec to 34.956 min, limit displaying 1000 errors:
+* Non-irradiated Nexys4DDR (DDR): Data from refresh rates 7.8 us doubled till 1.00 ms, limit displaying 1000 errors (looks like it wasn't exceeded for these refresh rates) at many wait times, then data from refresh rates 2.00 ms doubled till 8 seconds, limit 10,000 errors at many wait times, then data from refresh rates 16 sec to 34.956 min, limit displaying 1000 errors:
 All these tests are stored on Tyler's computer.
 * Irradiated Nexys4DDR (#57): Data from refresh rates 7.8 us doubled till 512 ms, limit 10,000 errors at many wait times: All of these are stored on Tyler's computer.
-* Non-irradiated Nexys Video: We also ran the bist on this board, I'm still looking for it but it is on the NUC.
+* Non-irradiated Nexys Video (BYU-Artix7-007): We also ran the bist on this board, I'm still looking for it but it is on the NUC.
 * Irradiated Nexys Video (BYU-Artix-020): Data from refresh rates 7.8 us doubled till 32 ms, limit 1,000 errors at many wait times: All of these are on the NUC.
 * Non-irradiated Antmicro Datacenter Board (linux-SOC #8): Data from refresh rates 7.8us doubled till 32 ms, limit 10,000 errors at many wait times: these are on Tyler's computer.
 * Irradiated Antmicro Datacenter (ddr #10): Data from refresh rates 7.8us doubled till 32 ms, limit 10,000 errors at many wait times: these are on the NUC.

 **TODO**: Is there a way to compress the data and provide a release?
-Please experiment with ways of archving this data.
+Please experiment with ways of archiving this data.
 * Rami: We can compress the data and push it to github in a release, and we can also put it on a hard-drive so that we can have it in 2 places just in case.